merobi-hub/lantern-library-online/README.md

 ### Purpose

-The Lantern Free Library Online lets users of a Little Free Library® in Rhode Island collaboratively maintain a library catalog while protecting the catalog's data integrity through an API.
-A blog offers library users a forum for discussing books and the cataloguing process.
+The Lantern Free Library Online adds to the charms of the neighborhood Little Free Library® a new way for neighbors to bond over books.
+In addition to making and taking donations, patrons of an LFL in Barrington, Rhode Island, can now get to know their fellow users and share a literary experience usually reserved for librarians -- the communal maintainence of a detailed catalog.
+This full-stack app allows for virtual collaboration on an LFL's inventory, while potentially reducing the environmental impact of trips to the library's location.
+The app minimizes user effort and enriches catalog data through use of an API, and a blog offers patrons a forum for exchanging book recommendations, discussing the cataloguing process, or simply getting to know one another.

 NOTE: Little Free Library® is a trademark of the Little Free Library non-profit organization, which does not sponsor, authorize or endorse this app.

 ### Technologies

 The back end of the app is in Python on a Flask framework with database support from Psycopg2 and SQLAlchemy.
-Python's Requests HTTP library affords access to the API, and Flask Werkzeug secures user login data.
-The front end employs Bootstrap4 cards to organize the records and Jinja2 templates to make the navigation dynamic.
-Flask Login, Flask Flash messages and Flask WTF forms round out the UI.
+Python's Requests HTTP library affords access to the Google Books API, and Flask Werkzeug secures user passwords.
+The front end employs Bootstrap4 cards to organize records and Jinja2 templates to make the navigation user-tailored and dynamic.
+Flask Login, Flask Flash messages and Flask WTF forms complete the retro UI.

 ## Table of Contents